NetApp/ontap-rest-python/lod/README.md

    `git clone https://github.com/NetApp/ontap-rest-python.git`

-5. Initialize the lab environment by running the `lod_init.sh` initialization script provided in the **lod** folder of this repository.
+5. Initialize the lab environment by running the `lod_init.sh` script provided in the **lod** folder of this repository.

    `./lod/lod_init.sh`